 - Storm of Blades: The Blade Barrier spell.

-- The Strategist: Unfortunately for the good guys he uses legit military tactics when invading and isn't bothered by La Résistance.
+- The Strategist: Unfortunately for the good guys he uses legit military tactics when invading Azure City, and isn't bothered by La Résistance.

 - Summon Magic: Fond of conjuring chemical elementals and fiendish creatures.

 - Sunk Cost Fallacy: One of the primary reasons he's still following The Plan, though it's still possible (and, arguably, it's becoming more and more likely) that the The Plan will pay off, so Redcloak hasn't yet fallen into the true fallacy (which only arises when you do something that has little or even negative utility based on the fact that you've already paid).
-He has, however, done so with respect to Xykon, whom he insists on remaining shackled to when, theoretically, any reasonably high-level arcane caster should be able to handle that half of the ritual, and is less likely to kill him.
+He has certainly, however, done so with respect to Xykon, whom he insists on remaining shackled to when, theoretically, any reasonably high-level arcane caster should be able to handle that half of the ritual, and is less likely to kill him.